thaliaarchi/abstracting-abstract-machines/ahp/notes.md

 The appropriate dictionaries are simply passed at run-time and no special hashing schemes are required.

 Question: Can I express this example with Rust traits?
+Yes!

 ## Conclusion